 I stopped by some really special little free libraries during the second part of my adventures.
 The first time I was able to drop off several tote bags full of books, but this second round the libraries were fuller and I didn’t get to donate as much.
 This was a little discouraging because I felt like I wasn’t spreading very much book joy, but I was able to make up for it during the third part which I’ll be sharing with you next week!

+Part three is up and features my favorite experience from my adventures so make sure you read about it!
 Which was your favorite library from this week?
 Let me know in the comments!